sboesebeck/morphium/docs/test-runner.md

 ./runtests.sh --morphiumserver-local --start-morphiumserver-local --keep-morphiumserver-local --parallel 2 --restart
 ```

-When auto-start is used, MorphiumServer logs are written to `.morphiumserver-local/logs/`.
+When auto-start is used, PoppyDB logs are written to `.poppydb-local/logs/`.

 Note: `--start-morphiumserver-local` is idempotent.
-If something is already listening (MongoDB or another MorphiumServer), the runner will just use it.
+If something is already listening (MongoDB or another PoppyDB), the runner will just use it.
 `--allow-existing-localhost-rs` is deprecated and has no effect.

 If you want to skip specific categories (e.g. if you’re testing “MongoDB compatibility” only), add excludes explicitly: